metacpan/metacpan-cpan-extracted/distros/C/CtrlO-Crypt-XkcdPassword/README.md

 # DEFINING CUSTOM WORD LISTS

-Please note that `language` is only supported for the word lists included in this distribution.
+Please note that `language` is only supported for the default word list included in this distribution.

 ## in a plain file